← Reed-Frank Group

 Advisory firms that serve multiple sides of the same defense procurement ecosystem simultaneously cannot fully align to any one client's interests.
 This is not an edge case.
 It is a structural feature of the multi-client model.
 A firm advising a procurement authority, an industrial beneficiary, and a foreign obligor within the same defense program faces irreconcilable obligations that no conflict-management protocol fully resolves.

-A boutique with a single principal and full client alignment is not a marketing claim.
+Principal-led, conflict-free advisory is not a marketing claim.
 It is the structural answer to a documented problem.
-RFG's independence is the client's strategic asset.
+RFG’s independence is the client’s strategic asset.

 04